-7j.
+6j.
 System Sizing Tables

-The Sizing Tables for each system type were created using conservative monthly 70th percentile water balances, using following methods described in the MAV Model LCA, 2014.
+Sizing Tables for each system type were created using conservative monthly water balances, following methods described in the MAV Model LCA, 2014.
 The water balances used monthly 70th percentile rainfall and average evapotranspiration data for Gellibrand, as it was compared with that of Forrest and found to be very similar, with very little size differences in water balance results.
 The climate data for Gellibrand was sourced from SILO (Scientific Information for Land Owners) climate databases, which are managed by the Queensland Government.
 The SILO databases use accurate meteorological data collected throughout Australia over long time periods.